 To assess the safety and immunogenicity of our second-generation backbone in an oncology setting, we initiated a proof-of-principle Phase 1 study in patients with newly diagnosed surgically resected MGMT-unmethylated glioblastoma or astrocytoma with a molecular signature of glioblastoma on June 20, 2023.
 The open-label study evaluates the safety and tolerability of CVGBM, a cancer vaccine candidate featuring a single unmodified mRNA encoding eight epitopes derived from known tumor-associated antigens with demonstrated immunogenicity in glioblastoma.
 On April 24, 2024, we announced that the dose-escalation Part A of the study completed recruitment of all four dose levels.
-Following review of the safety data, the Data Safety Monitoring Board (DSMB) confirmed no dose limiting toxicities and gave a dose recommendation for 100 $\mu$ g for the dose-confirmation Part B of the study.
-Part B is expected to start enrollment in the third quarter of 2024.
-A first study data readout is expected in the second half of 2024.
-The multiplitope design of CVGBM was supported by preclinical studies assessing the potency of a multiplitope mRNA cancer vaccine construct targeting tumors in a murine melanoma model.
-The data was presented at the 11th International mRNA Health Conference, hosted by CureVac from October 31 to November 2, 2023, in Berlin, Germany.
+Following review of the safety data, the Data Safety Monitoring Board (DSMB) confirmed no dose limiting toxicities and gave a dose recommendation for 100 $\mu$ g for the dose-confirmation Part B of the study, which started enrollment in August 2024.
+A first data readout is expected in the second half of 2025.